-Juanita Hagan is a full-time professional school counselor at Wright Elementary.
-She earned a Bachelor's of Science Degree in Elementary Education from Western Kentucky University and a Master's Degree in Educational Counseling and Psychology from University of Louisville.
+Jenna Neises is a full-time professional school counselor at Wright Elementary.
+She earned a Bachelor's Degree in Elementary Education from the University of Louisville and a Master's Degree in School Counseling from the University of the Cumberlands.

-Ms. Hagan has a passion for teaching children personal, social, emotional, academics, career skills that help them become caring, productive, confident contributors to their world.
+Mrs. Neises has a passion for teaching children academic, social/emotional and career development skills that will help them become caring, productive, confident contributors to their world.

-Students my self-refer or be referred by a teacher, staff member or parent.
-Mrs. Hagan's normal working hours are 7:15 am - 3:30 pm Monday - Friday.
-Parents/guardians should feel free to call or email for an appointment.
+Mrs. Neises' normal working hours are 7:15 am - 3:00 pm Monday - Friday.
+Parents/guardians are welcome to call or email for an appointment!

-Classroom guidance lessons taught are presented to all students at Wright Elementary.
+Classroom guidance lessons are presented to all students at Wright Elementary.
 The lessons encompass academic, college and career readiness, and social/emotional content.
 The lessons are based on the American School Counselor Association (ASCA) National Standards, Kentucky Common Core Content and Indicators for the School School Counseling Program.
-The lessons are thirty minutes once-twice a month August-May-depending on need.
-Lessons are designed to support the school's Leader in Me school-wide initiative.
+The lessons are thirty minutes once a month and relate to one of the CASEL competencies - Empathy, Self-Awareness, Self-Management, Social Awareness, Relationship Skills and Decision Making.

 Individual counseling is a component of the comprehensive school counseling program.
 Individual counseling is a responsive service focused on meeting a student's immediate needs or concerns.
-Counseling can help students identify problems, causes, alternative and possible consequences so they can develop appropriate coping skills to take appropriate action.
+Counseling can help students identify problems, causes, alternative and possible consequences so they can develop appropriate coping skills to take responsible action.
 Counseling is offered throughout the school year to students in a confidential setting.
-Students may request counseling themselves by completing Need to Talk form or a putting a note in the counselor's mailbox.
-Also, the parent/guardian, teacher, administrator, counselor or RTI team may also refer a student.
+Students may request counseling themselves or a parent/guardian, teacher, or other school personnel may also refer a student.
 Counseling is not recorded in a child's cumulative folder as what they share during a counseling session is confidential.
 However, if the child appears to be in imminent danger, it is the counselor's responsibility to report to the proper authorities.

 Small group counseling is one of the direct services available as part of the comprehensive school counseling program at Wright.
-Small group counseling is available to students in kindergarten through grade 5.
+Small group counseling is available to students in grades K-5.
 Friendship and/or social skills groups are offered at all grade levels.
 Other group topics include study skills (attention and organization), handling difficult emotions (anxiety/grief/anger/stress), impulse control, grief/loss and changing families.
 Counseling is offered in a small group for students expressing difficulties dealing with relationships, personal concerns, or normal developmental tasks.
-Depending on the topic, a variety of techniques and materials are used including books, short videos, art materials, role play, games, and suggestions for practice between sessions.
+Depending on the topic, a variety of techniques and materials are used, including books, short videos, art materials, role play, games, and suggestions for practice between sessions.
 Written parental permission is obtained for group counseling.